St. James Infirmary Blues

-"St. James Infirmary Blues" is an American blues song and jazz standard of uncertain origin.
-Louis Armstrong made the song famous in his 1928 recording on which Don Redman was credited as composer; later releases gave the name Joe Primrose, a pseudonym of Irving Mills.
+"St. James Infirmary" is an American blues and jazz standard that emerged, like many others, from folk traditions.
+Louis Armstrong brought the song to lasting fame through his 1928 recording, on which Don Redman is named as composer; later releases credit "Joe Primrose", a pseudonym used by musician manager, music promoter and publisher Irving Mills.
 The melody is eight bars long, unlike songs in the classic blues genre, where there are 12 bars.
 It is in a minor key, and has a 4/4 time signature, but has also been played in 3/4.